bpalmer4/readabs/README.md

 - search_abs_meta() - searchs the abs meta data for 1 or more rows that match the desired search-terms.
 Returns the matching rows from the meta data
-- find_abs_id() - search the abs metadata for the one specific series that matches the search terms.
-Returns a tuple of the table name, series_id and units for the unique series_id that matches the search- terms.
+- find_abs_id() - search the abs metadata for the unique series that matches the search terms.
+Returns a tuple of the table name, series_id and units for the series_id that matches the search- terms.
+Raises an exception if no items, or more than one item in the metadata matches the search terms.

 RBA
 ---